xyzmaps/xyz-documentation/docs/cli/command-reference.md

   --cacheTTL <cacheTTL>       set cacheTTL value for the Space with valid
                               number
-  --stats                     see detailed space statistics --token <token>             a external token to access another user's Space
+  --stats                     see detailed space statistics -r, --raw                   show raw json output -s,--schema [schemadef]     view or set schema definition (local filepath /
-                              config and stats information -r, --raw                   show raw json output -s,--schema [schemadef]     view or set schema definition (local filepath / http link) for your Space, applicable on future
+                              http link) for your Space, applicable on future